KIT-ISAS/pyRecEst/README.md

 - Florian Pfaff (pfaff@kit.edu)

-pyRecEst borrows its structure from libDirectional, a project to which I contributed extensively.
-The libDirectional project is available on GitHub at https://github.com/libDirectional.
+pyRecEst borrows its structure from libDirectional and follows its code closely for many classes. libDirectional, a project to which I contributed extensively, is available on GitHub at https://github.com/libDirectional.

 # License
 `pyRecEst` is licensed under the MIT License.